All Angels: History

 They appeared on the BBC Radio 4 2007 Christmas Service, held at Wesley's Chapel in London and on the BBC 2007 New Year's Eve show, singing "Nothing Compares 2 U".

 On 14 January 2008, All Angels sang "The Sound of Silence" and "Pie Jesu" in a one-off concert at the International Eisteddfod's launch in Cardiff.
 On 27 January they appeared on Songs of Praise on BBC One.
 In 2008, they embarked on a Cathedral tour in the Spring and further touring at open-air concerts venues, including Sandringham and Gawsworth Hall.
 They also performed for the Make a Wish Foundation Summer Ball at Blenheim Palace.
 On 11 July, they appeared at the International Eisteddfod in Llangollen.

 They went into the recording studio at the end of 2008 and into early 2009 recording tracks for their third album, Fly Away, which was released in 2009.

 On 13 October 2009, All Angels performed a concert at Paisley Abbey with the Glasgow-based Les Sirènes Female Chamber Choir as part of the Paisley Choral Festival.
 The two groups collaborated on the song "I'll Fly Away" as a joint finale.
 They also performed their own concert at The Thaxted Festival.
 On 10 December 2009, they participated in the Birmingham Young Voices concert, singing with VV Brown.

 All Angels returned for a second year to participate in the Young Voices Tour 2010, which kicked off in Birmingham.
 In November 2010, All Angels released an EP, titled "Starlight".

 In Spring 2011, they performed for the 90th Anniversary for the Royal British Legion in Alicante, Spain.

 All Angels were also asked to record the theme to the 2011 UEFA Champions League Final and to perform it at the match at Wembley Stadium between Barcelona and Manchester United.

 Members

 Daisy Chute

-Daisy Chute (born 7 August 1989) is from Edinburgh.
+Daisy Chute (born c.
+1989/1990) is from Edinburgh.
 She studied at St Mary's Music School Edinburgh, where she was a chorister at St. Mary's Episcopal Cathedral and Loretto School and began her performing career at the age of nine as the young Cosette in the touring production of Les Misérables.
 At the age of thirteen she appeared as a young Judy Garland in Stars in Their Eyes Kids, and made her first appearance on the Edinburgh Fringe.

 At fifteen she recorded her debut album, Simply Jazz after she performed with a trio at a jazz cabaret show at the Edinburgh Jazz and Blues Festival and Edinburgh Fringe.
-A track from her Simply Jazz album was played by Humphrey Lyttelton on his BBC Radio 2 Best of Jazz show making Chute the youngest performer to ever be showcased on his show.

-Chute finished her secondary schooling at Purcell School in Bushey on a full scholarship, where she studied voice, piano and composition and gained three A's at A level examinations.
-She then went on to study music at King's College London, graduating in 2011.